Women's World Cup security heightened ahead of opening match following deadly shooting in Auckland

-AUCKLAND, New Zealand — (AP) — Security will be heightened ahead of Thursday night's opening Women's World Cup game after a gunman killed two people at a downtown construction site in Auckland, roughly 12 hours ahead of co-host New Zealand's match against Norway.
+AUCKLAND, New Zealand — (AP) — Security was heightened ahead of Thursday night's opening Women's World Cup game after a gunman killed two people at a downtown construction site in Auckland, roughly 12 hours ahead of co-host New Zealand's match against Norway.

 Norway's team hotel was located within a short distance of the shooting, which occurred in the tourist area of the city near the harbor ferry terminal.
 Norway captain Maren Mjelde said teammates were awakened by a helicopter hovering outside the hotel.